Zen the Intergalactic Ninja: Publication history

-After conceiving the initial pitch in 1970, Stern further developed Zen as a way of breaking from the archetypes of aliens as either malevolent or destructive entities as depicted in The War of the Worlds and Alien or as "wimpy" or ineffectual as seen in E.T. the Extra-Terrestrial and ALF (with Stern dismissing exceptions like Superman due to their humanoid appearance) instead portraying Zen as an extraterrestrial Dirty Harry.
-Stern stated he named the character Zen because he believes that branch of Buddhism offers valuable guidance on day-to-day living, with Zen imparting these lessons to his Earth companion Jeremy who in turn developing confidence and assurance throughout the story.
+After conceiving the initial pitch in 1970, Stern further developed Zen as a way of breaking from the archetypes of aliens as either malevolent or destructive entities as depicted in The War of the Worlds and Alien or as "wimpy" or ineffectual as seen in E.T. the Extra-Terrestrial and ALF (with Stern dismissing exceptions like Superman due to their humanoid appearance), instead portraying Zen as an extraterrestrial Dirty Harry.
+Stern stated he named the character Zen because he believes that branch of Buddhism offers valuable guidance on day-to-day living, with Zen imparting these lessons to his Earth companion Jeremy who thereby develops confidence and self-assurance.

 Steve Stern moved to Auburn, Maine in the 1980s to work in advertising after previously writing for Skywald Publications' horror anthology magazines like Nightmare and Psycho A meeting with an advertising client led to Stern meeting with commercial artist Dan Cote, and after talking the two discovered they shared a mutual love of comic books.
 Cote suggested the two work on a comic together with Stern sharing the fifteen year old one page Zen pitch he'd written about "an alien floating in space" that he'd recently uncovered in his personal effects.
 Issue No. 1 of Zen Intergalactic Ninja came out in November 1987, selling 3-4,000 copies, and gained popularity over the course of two years to 20,000 copies per issue until a story in USA Today covering the character led to a glut of interest in the character and deals with Konami, Just Toys, and Archie Comics.
 Stern and Cote continued to publish Zen on a bimonthly basis as a side occupation from their jobs.